“Biological diversity is the key to the maintenance of the world as we know it.”

 The answer depends on what you call vermin!
 Native plants attract colorful butterflies and other flying insects, such as bees, that take nectar and pollen from the flowers and are essential for pollination and thus fruit and nut production.
 The insects attracted to native plants also are essential food for 90 percent of birds for at least a portion of their lives.
 Many fruit-bearing trees and shrubs attract songbirds and game birds that eat berries and fruit in the summer, fall and winter.
 Native plants also provide protective cover and nesting sites for a wide variety of wildlife.
 So yes, native plants do attract a wonderful array of wildlife that adds interest to our lives.

 Grow Native! doesn’t produce any native plant product or service.
 Its role is to promote those who DO sell Missouri-grown native seeds, plants and related products and services.
 However, Grow Native! may, from time to time, sponsor plant sales with plants supplied by Grow Native!
 Professional members.
-Go to the Buyer’s Guide for Missouri-grown native seeds and related services for your farm conservation contract or home landscape needs.
+Go to the Resource Guide for Missouri-grown native seeds and related services for your farm conservation contract or home landscape needs.